 16. Porto Cervo

-Luxury hotels, exclusive beaches and a breathtaking natural landscape are some of the things that attract tourists and VIPs from all over the world to Sardinia’s Emerald Coast.
+Luxury hotels, some of the best beaches in Sardinia and a breathtaking natural landscape are what attract tourists and VIPs from all over the world to the Emerald Coast.

 Porto Cervo is a small seaside resort part of Arzachena municipality.
 The most famous town and beach symbol of the Costa Smeralda, in summer Porto Cervo is packed with celebrities gathered for parties and sports events.